CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 	Postcondition:	AppUsers and Authors can see how many upvotes the question has recieved when they are viewing it

-####	Case Number: 	13
+####	Use Case Number: 13
+	ID:					UC-13
-	Use Case Name: 	ViewMostUpvotedQuestion
+	Title: 				ViewMostUpvotedQuestion
+	Description:		AppUser accesses the app and selects the option to view questions.
+						He or she then clicks on the sortby dropdown and selects the sort by upvotes option.
+The user then views the questions in the order of most upvotes to least upvotes.
-	Participants:	AppUser
+	Primary Actor:		AppUser
-	Goal:			To view most upvoted question when browsing questions, if desired
 	Precondition:		AppUser must be currently able to browse questions (internet connection)
-	Postcondition:	AppUser views questions in descending order of number of upvotes
+	Postcondition:		AppUser views questions in descending order of number of upvotes Main Success
+	Scenario:
+						1. AppUser selects the upvote option from the sortby menu.
+						2. App displays the list of Questions with the most upvoted at the top.
+						3. AppUser can browse questions in decreasing number of upvotes.
+	Extensions:			2a.
+No questions are currently available 2a1.
+App displays error message saying no questions are currently available, try connecting to the internet.
+	Frequency of Use: 	Likely used somewhat often by AppUsers who like to browse popular questions
+	Status:				Testcases in production
+	Owner:				Wyatt Fleming
+	Priority:			P3 - Low

 ####	Case Number: 	14
 	Use Case Name: 	ViewMostUpvotedAnswer